Apolosi Nawai

-Apolosi Nawai (1876–1946), known as the King of Fiji, was a charismatic Fijian leader who challenged British colonial rule.
+Apolosi Nawai (1876–1946), known as the King of Fiji from Nacavacola Navatulevu, was a charismatic Fijian leader who challenged British colonial rule.
 He was held by the Fijian government.

 Biography

 Apolosi founded and led the Viti Trading Company in 1915 that first aimed to capture the profits of trading Fijian village produce for its mainly Fijian shareholders.
 The trading company was seen by the European settlers as a challenge to their influence, and the colonial authorities and courts were encouraged to suppress it.
 The company's agents quickly assumed the role of village authorities in opposition to the Native Administration and Fijian chiefs.

 In 1917, Apolosi was reported to have told supporters: